discordjs/guide/guide/sharding/extended.md

 ## Extended changes

-<p class="tip">This page is a follow-up and bases its code off of [the previous page](/sharding/additional-information.md/), which assumes knowledge of arguments and passing functions.</p>
+<tip>This page is a follow-up and bases its code off of [the previous page](/sharding/additional-information.md/), which assumes knowledge of arguments and passing functions.</tip>

 ### Sending messages across shards